 Are your searching for Shanghai resorts you can get to on the weekend?
 There are many nearby getaways and beautiful scenic spots that would be a shame for you to miss while here.

-We introduce several below, as well as provide a list of resorts near Shanghai you can try out during your stay.
-To skip directly to the lists click here.
+We introduce several famous ones below, as well as provide a list of Shanghai resorts at the end of this article.